THE ENERGY REGULATORY OFFICE

 Martina Krčová, Vice-Chairwoman of the ERO, heads the Regulation Section.

-The Legislative and Administrative Section is responsible for legislative and legal activities and decides on the award, change or revocation of licences, which are the key prerequisite for business in the energy industries.
-The other critical agenda for which the section is responsible is supervision over consumer protection.
-The section is broken down into three departments: the Legislation and Legal Department, the Department for Approval and Adversary Proceedings, and also the Consumer Protection Unit.
+The Legislative and Administrative Section is responsible for legislative and legal activities.
+Other key activity of the section is exercising control and supervision over consumer protection.
+The section is broken down into three departments: the Department of Energy Legislation and Second Instance Proceedings, the Department for Approval and Adversary Proceedings and the Consumer Protection Unit.

 Martin Laštůvka, Vice-Chairman of the ERO, heads the Supported Energy Sources Section.